mitchelldmiller/quick-mail-wp-plugin/readme.txt

 2. Selecting recent email addresses

 == Changelog ==

+= 1.2.4 =
+* Improved installation on sites with a single user.
+* Uses WP REST API during installation, if available.
+* Fixed security warning for changed files.
+* Tested with WordPress 4.4.1

 = 1.2.3 =
 * Requires WordPress 4.2 or greater for dismissible messages.